Disneyland vs. Walt Disney World - Which To Visit

 Comparing Disneyland vs. Walt Disney World

-This post isn’t meant to be some philosophical exercise into which themed experience is better.
+This post is not a philosophical exercise into which themed experience is better.
 Rather, it’s a post meant to help people who want to understand the practical differences and choose between them make that decision.
 We’ll start with a more straightforward comparison before moving onto the major factors that guide which you should pick.

 Location & Climate